Frequently asked questions about PPE

-Visit VMCS in Haring Hall rm.
+During normal operations, you can visit the Scientific Store in Haring Hall rm.
 1131.
 They will refit you and provide the appropriate PPE.

 - What is the purpose of the Safety Glasses?

-Please refer to the Usage and Limitations of the PPE table.
+Please refer to the PPE selection guide.

 - We have a number of visiting scholars and other individuals that tour our laboratory.
 How do we get PPE for them?